joshstevens19/simple-pancakeswap-sdk/README.md

   // or regen the trade info
   fromBalance: {
     // if the balance of the users has enough to perform this trade, does not consider gas prices
-    // right now if your doing ETH > ERC20
+    // right now if your doing bnb > ERC20
     hasEnough: boolean;
     // the total balance that user has on the from formatted for you already
     balance: string;